cbrueffer/cbrueffer.github.io/README.md

 # Source for brueffer.io

 Source code for http://brueffer.io.
-Based on Hugo and the [Academic](https://github.com/sourcethemes/academic-kickstart) theme.
+Based on Hugo and the [Wowchemy Academic](https://github.com/wowchemy/wowchemy-hugo-themes/) theme.

 ## Author